 Reasons for New Settlement Growth.
 The Amish establish new settlements in states that already have Amish communities as well as in “new” states for a variety of reasons that may include: (1) fertile farmland at reasonable prices, (2) non-farm work in specialized occupations, (3) rural isolation that supports their traditional, family-based lifestyle, (4) social and physical environments (climate, governments, services, economy) conducive to their way of life, (5) proximity to family or other similar Amish church groups, and sometimes to (6) resolve church or leadership conflicts.

-Notes: Settlement and district statistics were updated in June 2013.
+Notes: Settlement and district statistics were updated as of May 1, 2013.
 Population figures (adults and children) are estimates calculated by using state-sensitive averages of the estimated number of people per church district.
 The population per district varies by region, community, affiliation, and age of the district.
 Thus the actual number of people in a specific district or state may be higher or lower than the estimates in the tables.
 The national composite average per district is 137.
 The data includes all Amish groups (Old Order and New Order) that use horse-and-buggy transportation, but excludes car-driving groups such as the Beachy Amish and Amish Mennonites.

 Sources: For the 1992 data, see David Luthy, “Amish Migration Patterns: 1972-1992,” in Donald B. Kraybill and Marc A. Olson, The Amish Struggle with Modernity (Hanover, NH: University Press of New England, 1994), 243-59.
 Sources for the 2013 data include Raber’s Almanac, reports of correspondents in Amish publications, the annual migration report in The Diary, state and regional settlement directories, and informants in settlements.To cite this page: “Amish Population Trends 1992-2013, 21-Year Highlights.”
 Young Center for Anabaptist and Pietist Studies, Elizabethtown College. http://www2.etown.edu/amishstudies/Population_Trends_1992_2013.asp.